Authoritarianism: Institutions

-Authoritarian regimes typically incorporate similar political institutions to that of democratic regimes, although they may serve different purposes.
+Authoritarian regimes typically incorporate similar political institutions to that of democratic regimes, such as legislatures and judiciaries, although they may serve different purposes.
 Democratic regimes are marked by institutions that are essential to economic development and individual freedom, including representative legislatures and competitive political parties.
 Most authoritarian regimes embrace these political structures, but use it in a way that reinforces their power.
 Authoritarian legislatures, for example, are forums through which leaders may enhance their bases of support, share power, and monitor elites.
 Additionally, authoritarian party systems are extremely unstable and unconducive to party development, largely due to monopolistic patterns of authority.
+Judiciaries may be present in authoritarian states where they serve to repress political challengers, institutionalize punishment, and undermine the rule of law.

 Democratic and authoritarian arguably differ most prominently in their elections.
 Democratic elections are generally inclusive, competitive, and fair.
 In most instances, the elected leader is appointed to act on behalf of the general will.
 Authoritarian elections, on the other hand, are frequently subject to fraud and extreme constraints on the participation of opposing parties.
 Autocratic leaders employ tactics like murdering political opposition and paying election monitors to ensure victory.
-Despite this, the proportion of authoritarian regimes with elections and support parties has risen in recent years.
+The proportion of authoritarian regimes with elections and support parties has risen in recent years.
 This is largely due to the increasing popularity of democracies and electoral autocracies, leading authoritarian regimes to imitate democratic regimes in hopes of receiving foreign aid and dodging criticism.
+Flawed elections also give authoritarians a controlled way to monitor public sentiment.

 According to a 2018 study, most party-led dictatorships regularly hold popular elections.
 Prior to the 1990s, most of these elections had no alternative parties or candidates for voters to choose.
 Since the end of the Cold War, about two-thirds of elections in authoritarian systems allow for some opposition, but the elections are structured in a way to heavily favor the incumbent authoritarian regime.
+In 2020, almost half of all authoritarian systems had multi-party governments.
+Cabinet appointments by an authoritarian regime to outsiders can consolidate their rule by dividing the opposition and co-opting outsiders.

 Hindrances to free and fair elections in authoritarian systems may include: